How can we help?

 Furthermore, this test is vital in diagnosing autoimmune hemolytic anemia, where the immune system mistakenly targets the body’s own red blood cells.
 By revealing the presence of autoantibodies, the Coombs Indirect Test aids in formulating appropriate treatment plans.
 Overall, the test is essential not only for ensuring safe blood transfusions but also for managing various conditions related to antibody-mediated red blood cell destruction, thus safeguarding individuals' health.

-Interpreting Coombs Test - Indirect results
+FAQs related to Coombs Test - Indirect

 The Coombs Test - Indirect is primarily used to detect antibodies in a person's serum that could react with red blood cells, assessing the risk of hemolytic transfusion reactions and diagnosing autoimmune hemolytic anemia.